douglance/ferroscope/README.md

 - **Binary Types**: Only supports Rust binaries compiled with debug symbols
 - **Debugger Versions**: Tested with LLDB 15+ and GDB 12+

+## Development and Releases

+Ferroscope uses automated semantic versioning based on conventional commits.
+New versions are automatically published to crates.io when:

+- **Fixes** are merged (patch release: 0.1.1 → 0.1.2)
+- **Features** are added (minor release: 0.1.1 → 0.2.0)
+- **Breaking changes** occur (major release: 0.1.1 → 1.0.0)

+See [CONTRIBUTING.md](CONTRIBUTING.md) for contribution guidelines and release process details.

 ---

 **Ready to debug Rust programs with AI!** 🦀